A topic from the subject of Environmental Chemistry in Chemistry.

 Introduction

-Hazardous waste is any waste that poses a threat to human health or the environment.
-The chemistry of hazardous waste is complex and varies depending on the type of waste.
-However, some general principles can be applied to all hazardous waste.
+Hazardous waste is any waste that poses a substantial or potential threat to public health or the environment.
+The chemistry of hazardous waste is complex and varies greatly depending on its source and composition.
+Understanding its chemical properties is crucial for safe handling, treatment, and disposal.

 Conclusion